CESNET/eduroam-db/README.md

 This takes all the `.xml` files from `input_directory` and tries to convert them.
-If conversion is successfull, all the json files are created in `output_directory`.
+If conversion is successfull, all the JSON files are created in `output_directory`.

 There are various options that can affect the conversion.